VismayaSKumar/XenoPix/README.md

 # XenoPix : pixels from another dimension

-This is Avatar making website using React
+Xenopix is a sci-fi, pixel-art-inspired project for Avatar making using React.